Relaxed Equivariance via Multitask Learning: REMUL Training Procedure

-Here \( \ell \) is a metric function, typically an \(L_1\) or \(L_2\) norm, that quantifies the discrepancy between \( f(\phi(g_i)(x_i)) \) and \( \rho(g_i)(y_i) \), with $g_i \in G$ randomly-selected group elements for each sample.
-In fact, in our implementation, we change the group elements being sampled in each training step.
+here \( \ell \) is a metric function, typically an \(L_1\) or \(L_2\) norm, that quantifies the discrepancy between \( f(\phi(g)(x_i)) \) and \( \rho(g)(y_i) \), with $g \in G$ randomly-selected group elements drawn from a uniform distribution for each sample.
+In our implementation, we enhance computational efficiency by selecting a single group element per sample at each training step, which we found produces effective results.
+In addition, we show how the performance varies as we increase the number of group samples.

-The parameters \( \alpha \) and \( \beta \) defined in \hyperref[eq_total_loss]{Equation \ref*{eq_total_loss}} are weighting factors that balance the traditional objective loss with the equivariance loss, enabling practitioners to tailor the training process according to specific requirements of symmetry and generalization.
-More specifically, a large value of \( \beta \) indicates a more equivariant function while the smaller value of \( \beta \) indicates a less equivariant function.
-These parameters allow us to control the trade-off between model generalization and equivariance, based on the specific requirements of the task.
+\textbf{Characterizing the \methodabbr{} Trade-off. } While \methodabbr{} is presented as a practical training procedure, it can be theoretically understood as a regularized optimization problem.
+The parameters \( \alpha \) and \( \beta \) defined in Eq. \ref{eq_total_loss} are weighting factors that balance the traditional objective loss with the equivariance loss, enabling practitioners to tailor the training process according to specific requirements of symmetry and generalization.
+The following proposition characterizes the properties of the empirical minimizer $f_{\alpha,\beta}$ and the underlying trade-offs between task performance and equivariance.
+The proof is provided in Appendix \ref{app:proofs}. \begin{proposition} Let $f_{\alpha,\beta} \in \arg\min_{f\in\cH}\hatLtot(f; \alpha, \beta)$ be an empirical minimizer of the \methodabbr{} objective, and let $f^\star_{\mathrm{obj}} \in \arg\min_{f\in\cH} \hatLobj(f)$ be an empirical minimizer for the objective loss alone.
+Then: \begin{enumerate} \item[(a)] $f_{\alpha,\beta}$ is Pareto optimal for the bi-objective problem $(\min \hatLobj(f), \min \hatLequi(f))$. \item[(b)] The following trade-off inequality holds:

+\end{enumerate} \end{proposition} \paragraph{Controlling Approximate Equivariance via $\beta/\alpha$. } Eq.~\ref{eq:main_tradeoff_obj_cost_prop11} quantifies the empirical cost of enforcing equivariance, showing that any increase in primary task's loss beyond the unconstrained minimum $\hatLobj(f^\star_{\mathrm{obj}})$) is bounded by the product of relative weight $\beta/\alpha$ and the achieved reduction in the equivariance loss (from $\hatLequi(f^\star_{\mathrm{obj}})$ down to $\hatLequi(f_{\alpha,\beta})$).
+The ratio $\beta/\alpha$ serves as a lever to control the solution's properties: When $\beta/\alpha \to 0$, the objective prioritizes task performance, causing $f_{\alpha,\beta}$ to approximate $f^\star_{\mathrm{obj}}$ (potentially sacrificing equivariance if $f^\star_{\mathrm{obj}}$ lacks natural symmetry).
+In contrast, when $\beta/\alpha \to \infty$, the objective prioritizes equivariance, driving $\hatLequi(f_{\alpha,\beta})$ toward zero (at the cost of task performance).
+Finally, at intermediate $\beta/\alpha$ values, the solution $f_{\alpha,\beta}$ represents a specific balance on the empirical Pareto frontier. \methodabbr{} thus allows learning a tunable degree of approximate equivariance, with larger $\beta$ producing a more equivariant function, while smaller $\beta$ produces a less equivariant function.
+This flexibility allows us to control the trade-off between model generalization \& equivariance based on the task's requirements, as we demonstrate empirically in Section~\ref{sec: Experiments and Discussion}.